-7 The exact name, scope, sources, scale, institutional structure and governance of the new fund is currently a key topic under the UNFCCC climate negotiations.
-In the context of the Copenhagen Accord, a Copenhagen Green Climate Fund approaching 100 billion USD per annum was suggested, whereas earlier negotiating text under the AWG-LCA mentioned a Mitigation Fund.
-More recently, negotiations have focused on the institutional relationship between the fund, technology and capacity building.
-The final structure of the fund remains to be seen.
+7 During the COP16 in Cancun, the establishment of a Green Climate Fund was confirmed.
+The exact name, scope, sources, scale, institutional structure and governance of the new fund is currently a key topic under the UNFCCC climate negotiations.

 8 These sources may also contribute to financing actions in other sectors.

-- Levies on international transport, including maritime and aviation. - A global levy on transport fuels, which could be collected at the point of production, distribution or retail (at the pump). - Contributions from bilateral and multilateral donor agencies, many of whom are increasing their level of support for sustainable transport.
-For example, the Asian Development Bank (ADB) has recently launched their Sustainable Transport Initiative (STI), which aims to significantly increase their support in rail and urban transport9. - Private sector contributions, e.g. from charitable organisations, corporations and investors with an interest in the development of sustainable, low carbon transport.
+- Contributions from bilateral and multilateral donor agencies, many of whom are increasing their level of support for sustainable transport.
+For example, the Asian Development Bank (ADB) has recently launched their Sustainable Transport Initiative (STI), which aims to significantly increase their support in rail and urban transport. - Private sector contributions, e.g. from charitable organisations, corporations and investors with an interest in the development of sustainable, low carbon transport.